DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/actions/search/mixed_precision_search_on_mase_graph.md

-# Example: Mixed-precision search on MASE Graph
+# Mixed-precision search on MASE Graph

 This tutorial shows how to search for mixed-precision quantization strategy for Toy model on ToyTiny dataset.